devanandb/jimnieters-online/content/case-studies/a-ceo-initiative-driving-alignment.md

     * The CEO gave both one year for the product to be improved sufficiently that Sales would use and find the product useful (or else…).

+    * The product was designed to support the most common use cases.
+However, data showed that a missed "corner case" eliminated 70% of the revenue.
   solution: >-
     * I volunteered to facilitate Rapid Design Labs to define a solution that we could all align around.
 Others stepped back due to fear of visibility.